Pulsar7/DynamicArrayLib/docs/MultiDimensionalMatrices-README.md

 ## `add_matrices`

-With this function, you're able to add two given matrices.
+With this function, you can calculate the sum of two matrices.

 The required parameters are: `const MultiDimensionalMatrix* matrix_A, const MultiDimensionalMatrix* matrix_B`